 “Necronomicon” is another of his “imaginary” creations, which is a tome brimming with the most bizarre secrets and rituals that can drive a human to the absolute brink of insanity.
 The book is a mere narrative device used in many of his stories and does not actually exist.
 With this out-of-the-way, let’s discuss how it plays a role in the movie.

-Much later in films, when almost everyone gets demented by the Color, she stands right next to the well, gets visions of the alien’s techno-colored world and then sends it hovering back up into the sky.
+Much later in the film, when almost everyone gets demented by the Color, she stands right next to the well, gets visions of the alien’s techno-colored world, and then sends it hovering back up into the sky.
 While none of this is directly implied in the film, it is a possibility that she used the secrets of Necronomicon to find a way to temporarily get rid of the Color.
 And since her body disintegrates right after this, maybe it’s the price that she ends up paying after performing such a complex feat of witchcraft.
 Or maybe, just maybe, as one can recall from her ritual in the opening scene of the film, she is the one who summoned the Color in the first place.
-These parts of the movie do add their own Lovecraftian charm to it, but are completely original and cannot be found in the source story.
+These parts of the movie do add their own Lovecraftian charm to it, but they are completely original and cannot be found in the source story.

 What is “the Color” Out of Space?